Juanmcuello/garufa/README.md

 Intro
 -----

-Garufa is a websocket server which implements the [Pusher][pusher] protocol.
-It was built on top of [Goliath][goliath], a high performance non-blocking web server and based on [Slanger][slanger], another server compatible with Pusher.
+Garufa is a Ruby websocket server which implements the Pusher protocol.
+It was built on top of [Goliath][goliath], a high performance non-blocking web server, and inspired by [Slanger][slanger], another server compatible with Pusher.

 [pusher]: http://pusher.com
 [goliath]: https://github.com/postrank-labs/goliath/